Capture Y, or go & die

 To capture anything, one cannot play in a competitive space.
 Microeconomics tells us that profits are void for all players in such a landscape.
 One has to be, truly, one-of-a-kind — a quasi monopoly, if you will — which artists can certainly achieve so long as one doesn’t take the bait and merely try to copy those around them.

-If you truly differentiate your brand, and the idea, art, etc. holds value for people, then the stage is set to capture some percent of the value you create.
+If you truly differentiate your brand, and the idea, art, etc., holds dollar value for people, then the stage is set to capture some percent of the dollar value you create.
 If, on the other hand, you’re just one among many, with no valuable offering and aren’t differentiated much, then the landscape is perfectly competitive, and competitive forces will drive your profits to zero.

 Running all bases